 - Wrap cake(s) in plastic wrap and freeze at least one hour.

-- To "frost" cake with ice cream, allow ice cream to soften at room temperature, stir well, and then spread over frozen cake(s).
+- To "frost" cake with ice cream, allow ice cream to soften at room temperature, stir well, mix in sprinkles, and then spread over frozen cake(s).
 Place finished cake back in freezer until ready to serve.
 To slice, dip large sharp knife into a glass of very hot water before each cut.
 Enjoy!